 First and foremost, thank you for agreeing to participate as an event coordinator in last year's competition.
 The role is an important one in ensuring the high quality and success of the annual SMA Emergency Response Competition.
 We are canvassing you for your continued involvement as an Event Coordinator of the Competition.
-In recognizing that your participation as an Event Coordinator requires a time commitment, if you are not employed as an SMA member company, the SMA commits to formally acknowledging your company's support of the event through your participation as an Event Coordinator as an Event Coordinator in the Competition.
+In recognizing that your participation as an Event Coordinator requires a time commitment, if you are not employed as an SMA member company, the SMA commits to formally acknowledging your company's support of the event through your participation as an Event Coordinator in the Competition Manual and at the Competition.